sphinx-gallery/sphinx-gallery/doc/configuration.rst

   or adding a markdown cell to indicate that a notebook is not expected to work inside JupyterLite, for example because it is using packages that are not packaged inside Pyodide.
-For backward compatibility it can also be a callable but this is incompatible with Sphinx 7.3.2 and above.
+For backward compatibility it can also be a callable but this will not be cached properly as part of the environment by Sphinx.

 jupyterlite_contents (type: string, default: ``jupyterlite_contents``)
   The name of a folder where the built Jupyter notebooks will be copied,